syedpeer/vuejs-single-file-components-tutorial/README.md

 ```

 You're not limited to pug or sass, there's many other options out there: PostCSS, Stylus, TypeScript and more.
-Anything that has a loader for webpack should be supported.
+Anything that has a loader for webpack is supported.

 ## What about React?

-With React, the structure (html) and behaviour (javascript) are brought together into the JSX definition.
+React brings together the structure (html) and behaviour (javascript) together in a JSX definition.
 You could also inline your styling here, but that's generally considered bad practice.
 This leaves the CSS in separate files again, leaving you in a mess.
-There are a few libraries out there to allow you to include CSS in your components, but there's no standard, so you're likely to see one library in one project and a different library in another project and no library in the third, which makes it inconsistent and harder to learn.
+There are a few libraries out there to allow you to include CSS in your components, but there's no standard.
+You're likely to see one library in one project, a different library in another project, and no library in the third.
+This makes it inconsistent and harder to learn.

 ## Why not?

-The only downside that has been presented to this approach is that it could result in duplicate styles across different components that aren't a parent or child of the other.
-I believe this can be avoided or at least mitigated with correct usage at styles at the appropriate level.
+The only downside presented to this approach is that it could result in duplicate styles across different components that aren't directly related to each other.
+You can avoid or mitigate this with correct usage at styles at the appropriate level.
 If you have a global theme, put it at the top level component.
 When you start to feel you're duplicating or copy-pasting lots of styles, this should be a warning.
 You need to take a step back and think if there is a better place to put these styles to avoid duplication.
 In some circumstances, you might need to create your own class style at a higher level, and then ue that class on the components that need it.

 ## Summary

-I hope that I've whet your appetite around giving Single File Templates a go, I've created a simple github repo [vuejs-single-file-components-tutorial](https://github.com/sambenskin/vuejs-single-file-components-tutorial) so you can just clone it and run it.
+I hope that I've whet your appetite around giving Single File Templates a go, I've created a simple github repo [vuejs-single-file-components-tutorial](https://github.com/sambenskin/vuejs-single-file-components-tutorial) so you can clone it and run it.
 If you've never used VueJS before, I strongly recommend also checking out the [documentation](https://vuejs.org/v2/guide) and there is also a free video course at [vueschool.io](https://vueschool.io/)

 Thank you very much for reading my article!
 If you enjoyed it, please comment to let me know or if you have any suggestions for improvements.
 Please click the heart/unicorn/bookmark buttons below, I always really appreciate it :)